 - A1.
 The hedgerows on the perimeter of the Playing Field - A2.
 Birds Meadow to the South of the Causeway down to the River Kym - A3.
-The open space North of Vicarage Walk. - A4.
+The open space North of Vicarage Walk - A4.
 The ridge and furrow fields to the South of the Highway towards the Kym. - A5.
-Perry and Agden Woods. - A6.
+Agden Woods - A6.
 The meadows between the school and the Old Vicarage - A7.
-Closed Churchyard
+Closed Churchyard - A8.
+Perry Woods

-Map 9B shows the whole river valley of the Kym throughout the Parish.
+Map 9B shows the whole river valley of the River Kym throughout the Parish.
+This is part of the Grafham-Brampton-River Kym Habitat Network.
 In addition, there are the Roadside verges both within the village and on its approaches are wide and full of diverse wildlife.